Outdoor Spaces

 Step 3: Let Us Handle the Project Details

 A sunroom is designed to bring in light and open up space—but thoughtful design choices are what make it feel truly livable.
-To move beyond a basic enclosure, focus on elements that add comfort, character, and a sense of connection to the rest of your home.
+To move beyond a basic enclosure, focus on sunroom renovation ideas that add comfort, character, and a sense of connection to the rest of your home.

 Light is the defining feature of any sunroom.
 To make the most of it, consider floor-to-ceiling windows positioned to follow the sun’s path.
 A vaulted or cathedral ceiling can expand the sense of space and allow for taller windows, increasing both openness and daylight.
 Skylights are another effective option for boosting natural light, especially in rooflines with limited vertical wall space.